-We can have the 3D parts printed for you.
-All we need from you is a 2D drawing or sketch of the part you need, and the material you would like it to be made from.
-We will create a 3D CAD model from your drawings, and send the 3D printer file to a manufacturer, who will return the finished part to you.
-Because 3D printing requires no tooling or set up time, the part will be made more quickly with less expense than by using a machine shop.
+All that is needed from you is a 2D drawing or sketch of the part you need, and the material you would like the part to be made from.
+I will create a 3D CAD model from your drawings, and send the 3D printer file to a manufacturer, who will return the finished part to you.
+Because 3D printing requires no tooling or set up time, the part will be created more quickly and with less expense than by using a machine shop to create the part.

 Impeller 3D Printed from ABS

 The CAD Model of the Impeller, shown above, was created with SolidWorks 3D modeling software.
 The SolidWorks file

 was then saved in a format used by a 3D printer (.STL).
 The 3D printer then converted the .STL file to an actual 3D

 Printed Model, which is also shown above.
 The 3D part was printed from ABS (Acrylonitrile Butadiene Styrene), which is

 a hard durable plastic material.
 As mentioned above, a 3D printed part can be made from a number of different